WPsites/WPide/readme.txt

 4. Default colour picker image

 == Changelog ==
+= 2.4.0
+* Context menu option added to file browser to rename, delete, download, zip, unzip!! thanks to shanept https://github.com/shanept for the code behind this.
+  Right click on a folder/file in the file browser to see options (Thanks to https://github.com/shanept)
+* find+replace
+* Stopped using the full functionality of sanitize_file_name() and using a cut down version instead that allows period, dash and underscore at the beginning and end of filename.
+* corrected invalid regex for determining image type
+* Changed order of PHP4 compatible constructor in an attempt to stop a PHP Strict Standard error
+* Update to Ace Editor 1.2.0
+* Editor settings, so that it’s possible to change the theme and other editor features/behaviours
+* New application icon in menu bar

 = 2.3.2 =
 * Update the Ace component to 1.1.1 which includes some bug fixes, a PHP worker (showing PHP errors as you work) and a greatly improved search box.
 * Fixed issue with file save showing javascript alert as if there was a failure when there wasn't